 I am from France and came in the us with a tourist visa in December 2016.
 I married an us citizen before my visa expired and started the green card process.
 Now My husband wants to separate and get an annulment.
 I am now waiting for my immigration interview.
 What are my options to stay here?

 There are several "business" visas available.
 What kind of visa is suitable for your friend depends on the type of business and the amount of money he/she will invest in that business.
-Talk to an immigration attorney or have your friend talk to an immigration attorney in private to...Read more »
+Talk to an immigration attorney or have your friend talk to an immigration attorney in...Read more »

 Application for citizenship requirement is to provide a court certified copy of the complete arrest record and disposition.
 Do I need to provide those documents if was in immigration proceedings? or it applies only for the courts other then immigration, like criminal and etc.